In this section

 What are the symptoms of cyclic vomiting syndrome?

-Vomiting episodes often begin in the early morning, and you might find your child unresponsive, pale and curled in a fetal position.
-In addition to severe vomiting and nausea, a child with CVS could also experience:
+Vomiting episodes often begin in the early morning, and children may be pale and curled in a fetal position.
+In addition to severe vomiting and nausea, children with CVS could also experience:

 - Loss of appetite